Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- The average total in Bengals games this season is 46.2, 4.3 points fewer than Sunday's total of 50.5.
+- Bengals games have an average total of 46.2 points this season, 3.3 fewer than Sunday's over/under.

-- The 50.5 over/under in this game is 0.2 points above the 50.3 average total in Chargers games this season.
+- The 50.3 PPG average total in Chargers games this season is 0.8 points more than this game's over/under.

 Bengals stats and trends

-- Cincinnati has played 11 games, with six wins against the spread.
+- In Cincinnati's 11 games this season, it has six wins against the spread.

 - The Bengals have been favored by 3 points or more four times this season and have covered the spread in two of them.

-- Cincinnati's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Cincinnati's games this year have hit the over on five of 11 set point totals (45.5%).

+- The Bengals score 28.1 points per game, comparable to the 26.6 per contest the Chargers allow.

-- Cincinnati is 5-1 against the spread and 5-1 overall this season when the team notches more than 26.6 points.
+- When Cincinnati records more than 26.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Cincinnati amasses over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Cincinnati piles up over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Bengals have turned the ball over 15 times this season, three more turnovers than the Chargers have forced (12).
+- The Bengals have turned the ball over three more times (15 total) than the Chargers have forced a turnover (12) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Chargers.